 It is also possible to take a taxi from the town of La Fortuna for about $15 USD.
 You can also hire a driver from San Jose, but it might be expensive as it is nearly 80 miles away (it’s best to book a tour instead.)

-Another great option is to book one of the many tours of the waterfall, many of which provide transportation.
+Another great option is to book one of the many tours of La Fortuna Waterfall, many of which provide transportation.
 We’ve included some of our favorites below.

 Best Tours of La Fortuna Waterfall